blinkinput/blinkinput-android/README.md

 `RandomScanActivity` accepts similar intent extras as `SegmentScanActivity` with few differences listed below.

 * <a name="intent_EXTRAS_SCAN_CONFIGURATION_random" href="#intent_EXTRAS_SCAN_CONFIGURATION_random">#</a> **`RandomScanActivity.EXTRAS_SCAN_CONFIGURATION`**
 With this extra you must set the array of [RandomScanElement](https://blinkinput.github.io/blinkinput-android/com/microblink/ocr/RandomScanElement.html) objects.
 Each `RandomScanElement` holds following information about scan element: title of the scanned item, name of scanned item and object defining the OCR parser settings.
 Additionally, it is possible to set parser group for a parser that is responsible for extracting the element data by using the `setParserGroup(String groupName)` method on `RandomScanElement` object.
 If all parsers are in the same parser group, recognition will be faster, but sometimes merged OCR engine options may cause that some parsers are unable to extract valid data from the scanned text.
 Putting each parser into its own group will give better accuracy, but will perform OCR of image for each parser which can consume a lot of processing time.
 By default, if parser groups are not defined, all parsers will be placed in the same parser group.
-More information about parser settings can be found in chapter [Scanning segments with BlinkOCR recognizer](#blinkOCR).
+More information about parser settings can be found in chapter [Scanning segments with BlinkInput recognizer](#blinkInput).

 *  <a name="intent_EXTRAS_SCAN_MESSAGE" href="#intent_EXTRAS_SCAN_MESSAGE">#</a> **`RandomScanActivity.EXTRAS_SCAN_MESSAGE`**
 With this extra, it is possible to change default scan message that is displayed above the scanning